shuichiro-makigaki/docker-texlive-2017/README.md

 **TeX Live 2017 has been frozen since 3 March 2018** for TeX Live 2018 release preparation. *No more updates for it forever.*

-Please note that this is good news.
 Thank you and good bye, TeX Live 2017!

 # Dockerfile for TeX Live 2017